mrzor/gcloud_sync_ssh/README.md

 ## Limitations

+* Doesn't remove _deleted_ instances, just _stopped_ ones.
+(TODO: Support removing deleted instances as well)
 * SSH kwarg assignments that accept multiple values, like `DynamicForward` or `SendEnv`, are not supported.
 (TODO: accept multiple `-kw` opts and set them correctly)
 * Only works with one account at a time (TODO: Support iterating through all accounts exposed by `gcloud auth list`)
 * Can only be setup through commandline options (TODO: Support configuration file on top of gazillion command line options)
+* Doesn't support "jump box" setups or VPN setups - where you connect to the private IP address of your instances.
+(TODO: Support that!)
 * Is single-threaded synchronous (TODO: Support parallelism with either threads or async)
 * Formatting of new hosts is not _exactly_ the same as what `gcloud compute config-ssh` does.
 Notably, it has consistent space delimiting instead of having `=` on some lines and ` ` on others.
 (Probably won't fix)
-* Doesn't remove _deleted_ instances, just _stopped_ ones.
-(TODO: Support removing deleted instances as well)
+* SSH kwarg assignments must be given in exact case, like `DynamicForward`. `dynamicforward` will not work.
+(TODO: accept any casing for keywords in kwargs assignments)
 * There are no ways to setup 'specific' options other than the two builtins for new `Host`.
 (TODO: Accept Python plugins to allow arbitrarily complex schemes to add/edit SSH config per host)

+The above are roughly sorted given how concerning they are to me.
+None are preventing me to achieve my goals with the tool - but some may hinder you.

 ### Alternatives

 Using this script to setup connectivity should work well enough for ~hundreds of instances whose external IPs change ~daily.
 I use it for ~dozens of instances whose IPs change ~daily.

-If your external IPs change very frequently, or if you have thousands of instance, this tool can still be a useful crutch, but you may want to look into alternatives.
+If your external IPs change very frequently, or if you have thousands of instances, this tool can still be a useful crutch, but you may want to look into alternatives.

 Here are my thoughts on the subject, ordered by effort required.

 * Setup a shared private subnetwork between your instances, and you'll get DNS with `.internal` TLD for free.
 A jumpbox is a way to get access to your instances. [ XXX Other ways ? ]
 * Use some form of service registration/discovery.
 Hashicorp Consul comes to mind.
 * Use Google Logging to process instance startup/showdown logs.
 Tap those into Pub/Sub.
 Write a lambda function that produces a `hosts` file or a SSH config file.
 Store that in Storage at a well known URI.
-Download it every minute on all your machines.
+Download that in whichever way you like, then `Include` it in your SSH config.
 * Same as above, but generate a zone file and feed that to a DNS server you control.
 * Move all your things to K8s and welcome your new YAML overlords.
+You can't ssh into anything without using `kubectl` but that's okay.

 ## Contributing

 Grab a TODO from the _Limitations_ list, an issue or bring your own issue to solve.

-If it makes sense, add tests and make sure they pass with `python -m pytest`.
+If it makes sense, please add tests and make sure they pass with `python -m pytest`.

 ## License